-UCEAP applications are not evaluated on a first-come, first-served basis unless specifically noted in the "Rolling deadlines" section below.
-You will be notified of your selection status in six to eight weeks of the final application deadline.
+UCEAP applications are not evaluated on a first-come, first-served basis, unless noted as such on the UCEAP application.
+Students are typically notified of nomination status within eight weeks of the application deadline.

-Before you apply to a UCEAP program, we recommend doing the following:
+Before you apply to a UCEAP program, we expect you to complete the following:

 • Research the program on the UCEAP website.

 • Review the Advising Notes written by the BSA Adviser for your program.